mayurmallya/mayurmallya.github.io/_pages/about.md

 <br/>

+I am a PhD student at the [AI in Medicine lab](https://www.aimlab.ca) at the University of British Columbia (UBC) in Vancouver.
+I am broadly interested in the application of AI for healthcare and my experience lies at the intersection of Machine Learning, Computer Vision, and Medical Image Analysis.

-I'm a graduate student in the School of Computing Science at the Simon Fraser University (SFU), Burnaby.
-I work as a Research Assistant at the [Medical Image Analysis Lab](https://www.medicalimageanalysis.com/) of SFU under the supervision of Prof. [Ghassan Hamarneh](https://scholar.google.com/citations?user=61DdlkAAAAAJ).
-My research interests lie in the application of Computer Vision and Deep Learning for Medical Image Analysis.
+Recently, I graduated from the School of Computing Science at the Simon Fraser University (SFU), Burnaby with an MSc degree (thesis track).
+During my time at SFU, I worked as a Research Assistant at the [Medical Image Analysis Lab](https://www.medicalimageanalysis.com/) of SFU.
+If you are interested in my MSc research, I am attaching the link to my MSc thesis where you can find the complete information [here](https://summit.sfu.ca/item/35342).

-I started my Masters (Thesis-based M.Sc.) in the Fall of 2019.
-Before joining SFU, I did my undergrad at the National Institute of Technology Karnataka in Electronics and Communication Engineering.
+Before starting my MSc program, I did my undergrad at the National Institute of Technology Karnataka in Electronics and Communication Engineering.
 I was fortunate to have interned at the University of Regina and Manipal Dot Net Pvt.
 Ltd. during this period.

 - CV: [link](https://drive.google.com/file/d/166iHlMqO28MaFuxZTuiLbNNly7qdmj4p/view?usp=sharing)
 - Email: mmallya `at` sfu `dot` ca